vHarshita15/ReImagine/README.md

 Copy code
 git push origin feature/your-feature
 Open a Pull Request.
-Please make sure your code adheres to our coding standards and includes appropriate tests.
+License
+This project is licensed under the MIT License.

 Contact
 For any questions or inquiries, please contact us at info@whatsupwellness.com.

-License
-This project is licensed under the MIT License.